javachefmc/just-load/README.md

 # Just Load

+KNOWN ISSUES: With multiple saves, topmost world by alphabetical order loads instead of last played world.
+For the time being, please use config to specify world.

 ### **Skips the title screen entirely and loads straight into singleplayer.**

 - Useful for mapmakers, datapack authors, and mod developers who want to save time when testing and debugging.